88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 5.
 The triviality of the aim explains the ineffectiveness of the movement, but not its giving no occasion for repentance.
 That the mei which are moved are behind and above the region of the heart seems too mechanical and trivial an explanation.

-307:XXXII How the interaction of wind and thunder symbolises the lesson of the hexagram, and especially the application in this paragraph of that symbolism, is a question I have not been able to solve.
+<a name="fn_221"></a>[307:XXXII](#fr_221) How the interaction of wind and thunder symbolises the lesson of the hexagram, and especially the application in this paragraph of that symbolism, is a question I have not been able to solve.

 Paragraph 1.
 The stress of what is said under line 1 is here made to lie on its being the first line of the figure.